ryjdillon/study/public/demo-mqp-study/assets/consent.md

 ## Title of Research Study: Testing Data Visualization with Student Loans
 ## Introduction
 This is a feasibility study where we are testing functionality.
 The data collected is for internal testing purposes only and won't be published.
-All data submitted will be anyonomous.
+All data submitted will be anonymous.